itrinity/apn/README.md

 # APN

 APN is a lightweight Apple Push Notification daemon for Ruby on Rails.
-APN runs as a daemon and works asynchronously using Redis.
+APN runs as a daemon, works asynchronously using Redis and keeps persistent connection to Apple Push Notification Server.

 ## Installation